An Optimal Switching Approach for Bird Migration: Introduction

 \subsection{Our objective}

-The objective of this paper is to propose an optimal switching model of bird migration with stop-over decision based on SDP.
+The objective of this paper is to propose an optimal switching model of bird migration with stopover decision based on SDP.
 The optimal switching model \cite[Chapter 5]{Pham-2009-book} is a decision-making framework in which individuals switch between two or more diffusion processes to maximize objective function.
-In our model, the migratory birds switch between three states: ``detour", ``direct flight", and ``resting at a stop-over site", each of which is governed by a separate stochastic differential equation.
-The optimal switching strategy in our model (location and timing to switch between states) can be found by solving a deterministic system of Hamilton-Jacobi-Bellman (HJB in short) variational inequalities.
+In our model, the migratory birds switch between three states: ``detour", ``direct flight", and ``resting at a stopover site", each is governed by a separate stochastic differential equation (see Section \ref{sec:2}).
+The optimal switching strategy in our model (location and timing to switch between states) {is derived by} {studying} a deterministic system of {HJB} variational inequalities { through both analytical and numerical framework, see Section \ref{sec:3} and \ref{sec:4}, respectively.
+Finally, in Section \ref{sec:5}, we apply this optimal switching model to answer several specific biological questions by characterizing the optimal strategies of birds under different scenarios.}